elucian/bee/syntax/structure.md

 * read     -- accept input from console into a variable
 * write    -- output to console result of an expressions
 * play     -- play one aspect of a program synchronously
-* apply    -- execute one or more rules separated by ";"
+* apply    -- execute one rule in synchronous mode
+* start    -- execute one rule in asynchronous mode

 **notes:**

-* One statement is usually ending at end of line;
+* One statement is ending at end of line if expression is finish;
+* One statement can extend on multiple lines if expression is unfinished;
-* Multiple statements on a single line are separated by ";"
+* You can not have multiple statements in a single line, except if statement;
+* You can have a comment at end of line using ";" but this do not end the statement;

 ## Code block
 Statements can be contained in blocks of code.

 * begin -- create unconditional local context
+* trial -- create trial/error block of code to handle exceptions
 * when  -- create multi-path conditional selector
+* scan  -- create visitor block for all elements in a collection
 * cycle -- create unconditional repetitive block of code
 * while -- create conditional repetitive block of code
-* scan     -- create visitor block for all elements in a collection
-* trial    -- create trial/error block of code to handle exceptions

 **notes:**

-* Each block of code start with a specific keyword,
-* Each block of code is ending with a specific keyword and ";"
+* Each block is finalized with a different keyword:
+* It can be: {"ready, done, repeat, next, over"}

 ## Driver file